UN says if US funding for HIV programs is not replaced, millions more will die by 2029

 The uncertainty comes as a twice-yearly injectable could end HIV, as studies published last year showed that the drug from pharmaceutical maker Gilead was 100% effective in preventing the virus.

+At a launch event Thursday, South Africa's health minister Aaron Motsoaledi said the country would “move mountains and rivers to make sure every adolescent girl who needs it will get it,” saying that the continent's past dependence upon US aid was “scary.”

-Last month, the U.S. Food and Drug Administration approved the drug, called Sunleca — a move that should have been a "threshold moment" for stopping the AIDS epidemic, said Peter Maybarduk of the advocacy group Public Citizen.
+Last month, the U.S. Food and Drug Administration approved the drug, called Yeztugo, a move that should have been a "threshold moment" for stopping the AIDS epidemic, said Peter Maybarduk of the advocacy group Public Citizen.

 But activists like Maybarduk said Gilead's pricing will put it out of reach of many countries that need it.
 Gilead has agreed to sell generic versions of the drug in 120 poor countries with high HIV rates but has excluded nearly all of Latin America, where rates are far lower but increasing.

-Note: A previous version of this story was corrected to show that the name of the drug is Yeztugo, not Sunlenca.